padrinobook/padrinobook/02-job-vacancy-application.md

 ### First Controller and Routing

-Lets add some basic routes for displaying our home-, about-, and contact-page with the help of a basic routing controller.
-Since Padrino is heavily influenced by Rails it has a script to help us make controllers called **controller**.
-This commands take the name of the controller as a parameter.
+Lets add some basic routes for displaying our home-, about-, and contact-page.
+How can we do this?
+With the help of a basic routing controller.
+A controller makes data from you app (in our case job offers) available to the view (seeing the details of a job offer).
+Now let's create a controller in Padrino names page:

     $ padrino g controller page